For sellers

 Showings & offers

-Laura handles every showing, screens offers carefully, and walks you through each one.
+Laura coordinates every showing, screens each offer, and walks you through them side by side.
 She negotiates inspection items and contingencies on your behalf.

 06